Frequently Asked Questions

-Delaying your first payment date also means delaying the next time you will be eligible to refinance, because VA loans have a seasoning requirement of 210-days from the FIRST PAYMENT DATE (not from the date you close).
+Delaying your first payment date also means delaying the next time you will be eligible to refinance since many loans have 180 – 210 day seasoning requirements which are calculated from the FIRST PAYMENT DATE (not from the date you close).

 You can choose to take this approach if it provides some temporary payment relief, but just be aware of what you are actually doing.

 You are NOT skipping payments, you are merely financing interest into the loan.

 We recommend our clients try to minimize unnecessary interest costs, especially if it results in adding to the loan balance.

 Therefore, we suggest that you avoid lenders who use these types of marketing tactics, as they are only looking to persuade you into a loan and have no regard for the negative long-term effects.

 If they are willing to use this type of ambiguous word play in a printed advertisement, who knows what other tricks they will try to pull on you during the loan process.

 EXAMPLE OF PAYMENT DEFERMENT